omnibor/bomsh/README.md

 - bomsh_index_yocto.py script, which creates a blob index database for source packages of OpenEmbedded/Yocto.
 - bomsh_index_ws.py script, which creates a blob index database for software build workspace.
 - bomsh_sbom.py script, which creates or updates SPDX SBOM documents with OmniBOR info.
+- bomsh_art_tree.py script, which grafts new subtrees or prunes existing subtrees of OmniBOR artifact trees.

 Quick Start
 -----------